gnapse/dotfiles/README.md

 ![gnapse/dotfiles features screenshot](https://dl.dropboxusercontent.com/u/6173591/gnapse-dotfiles.png)

-These dotfiles make use of [oh-my-zsh][] and are of course zsh-centric.
-Lots of other features are being configured by loading some built-in plugins within `oh-my-zsh`.
+These dotfiles make use of [Oh-My-Zsh][] and are of course zsh-centric.
+Lots of other features are being configured by loading some built-in plugins within Oh-My-Zsh.
 My own customizations are provided via [some custom plugins and a theme][].

-There are also configuration files for git, ruby/rails development, [tmux][], [TextMate][] and Vim.
+There are also configuration files for git, [tmux][], [TextMate][] and Vim.
 On the Vim front, lots of different plugins are being loaded using [pathogen][], linked from other public repos as git submodules.
 Check out the [`vim/bundle`][vim-bundle] directory for details.

+[Ruby][] and [Rails][] have a special place here as well.
+Vim has all the essential plugins one would expect for developing Rails, including support for Haml, Sass, CoffeeScript, etc.  The shell is equiped right from the start with [rbenv][], and all relevant Oh-My-Zsh plugins are loaded too.

 Additionally, these dotfiles are [mpd][]-oriented.
 If you use mpd to play your music, try the `music help` command and enjoy.
 Also notice that tmux's